 Raising the rack to around 30cm above the coals ahould be just right.

-Cover the BBQ with a lid as much as possible during the cooking process, especially for larger cuts.
+Cover the barbecue with a lid as much as possible during the cooking process, especially for larger cuts.

-This helps them cook more evenly, lock in the BBQ flavour and prevents flare-ups.
+This helps them cook more evenly, lock in the barbecue flavour and prevents flare-ups.